Record-breaking NY Bag Ladies Luncheon Makes Fashion Headlines

 In addition to Governor Cuomo, several members of their family including Dr. Margaret Cuomo, Maria Cuomo Cole and Cristina Greeven Cuomo were among the audience recognizing Matilda’s contributions.
 Additional S.L.E.
 Lupus Foundation Board members in attendance include Founder and Vice President Susan Golick; President Richard DeScherer; Jennie DeScherer; Bonnie Englebardt Lautenberg, wife of Senator Frank Lautenberg and Michelle Gadsden-Williams, Global Head of Diversity and Inclusion at Credit Suisse.
 Also from the Foundation’s Board were Fern Tessler; Betsey Selkowitz; Carol Weisman and Kate Kelly.

 The event turned generously donated designer and celebrity handbags into pocket-books full of miracles; a silent auction raised funding for the science needed to find a cure for lupus as well as the necessary services to help patients live with the disease day to day.

 “The funds raised today literally work miracles for those faced with lupus,” said Margaret Dowd, Executive Director, S.L.E.
 Lupus Foundation.
-“We are able to offer direct support services to patients, send children with lupus to summer camp and provide families with emergency assistance.
+“We are able to offer direct support services to patients, send children with lupus to summer camp.
 And on the science side, many discoveries in lupus have been made possible by research grants funded by the Foundation.”